-If the coroner is notified about a death, they will start an investigation.
+If the coroner is notified about a death, they will start an investigation if the coroner has reason to suspect the death has for some reason been unnatural - the test has a low threshold.

 The circumstances of the death may have also invoked safeguarding procedures, or the adult at risk may have been subject to safeguarding enquiries prior to death.